 Counseling Services will award HCRHS credit for previous course work only when the previous school’s official transcript indicates achievement of said credit.
 Course grade and credit will be translated from the students’ previous system into the appropriate HCRHS grading system.

-Credit example: If the previous school awarded 1.00 credit for passing a “full year” course meeting every day for the entire year, we would convert 1.00 credit to 5.00 credits.
+Credit example: If the previous school awarded 1.00 credit for passing a “full year” course, HCRHS will convert 1.00 credit to 5.00 credits.
 Partial credit for “full year” courses will not be awarded unless the previous school awarded such credit and HCRHS could not provide continuation of program.

 Approved transfer course work will count toward GPA or WGPA.
 HCRHS shall consider as weighted only those courses taken at other schools when the corresponding HCRHS course is weighted.